ronakrm/ronakrm.github.io/_posts/2024-04-12-interpretability-science.md

 If we want to say something about the population mean via a sample mean, it is expected that the sample is _representative_ in some form: the individual samples collected are independently and identically distributed.
-Clearly in the neural network setting, this may not be the case: paths through the network that overlap significantly would obviously have correlated values.
+Clearly in the neural network setting, this may not be the case: paths through the network that overlap significantly would obviously have correlated values, and we might want either our measure to reflect this, or to understand this limit as part of the test we construct.

-What does this measure look like?
+What could these measures look like?
 There may
 be multiple ways to measure Vitamin C, and the choice of measure may imply different assumptions about the world.
-This could include the actual method of measurement, like when the end of titration is decided, to what statistical aggregation and parameters were used, such as sample size, type of mean, etc.
+This could include actual data collection methods, like when the end of some titration is decided, or it could include what statistical aggregation and parameters were used, such as sample size, type of mean, or other hyperparameters.
 The details of the measure chosen are also part of the hypothesis test definition.